AkmDgreat/Marketplace-Java/README.md

 - As a user, I want to be able to buy products
 - As a user, I want to be able to view the list of products bought
 - As a user, I want to be able to add a product to my cart
+- As a user, I want to be able to remove a product from my cart
 - As a user, I want to be able to view a list of products in my cart
 - As a user, I want to be able to rate the products